Blog Written by Conor Smith, CEO of First Call

 The engagement IT providers get from clients today is less around “I need you to fix this” or “I need your to upgrade that” it’s:

 - “I need to get technology better aligned with our operations.”

 We already know we are dependent on IT: personally and professionally.
-That being clear many organizations have not revisited their expectations of their IT Partner.
-That’s like saying I am dependent on healthy food but I’m still doing my grocery shopping at the quickie mart!
+That being clear, many organizations still need to revisit their expectations of their IT Partner.
+That’s like saying I am dependent on healthy food, but I’m still doing my grocery shopping at the quickie mart!

 Leaders need to look for IT partners with comprehensive capabilities in: